AnonymousTYMON/World-Best-Burger-Map/README.md

 > **Note:** the "Find me" (geolocation) button requires the page to be served over `https://` or opened via `localhost` in some browsers.
 Everything else works from a plain `file://` open.

+- worlds-best-burgers-map.html - original version for Windows
+- worlds-best-burgers-map (1).html - Another Windows version but included each restaurant's signature burger
+- worlds-best-burgers-map-mobile.html - Similar but with mobile UI
+- worlds-best-burgers-map-mobile.apk - App in Android

 ### Install like an app

 - **Android (Chrome):** open the page → menu **⋮** → **Add to Home Screen**.
 It gets its own icon and launches full-screen.